-Dr. Sagebiel is currently the laboratory director and ceramic analyst for the Ka’Kabish Archaeological Research Project (Director, Dr. Helen Haines, Trent University, Canada) near Indian Church, Belize (www.kakabish.org).
-Through her ceramic analysis, Dr. Sagebiel hopes to shed light on the cultural trajectory of the site and its place in the social, political, and economic landscape of Northern Belize.
-Dr. Sagebiel has also conducted research on Maya ceramics at the sites of La Milpa and Blue Creek, Belize and San Bartolo, Guatemala.
+Dr. Sagebiel is the Co-Director, Ceramic Analyst, and Laboratory Director for the Ka’Kabish Archaeological Research Project (Director, Dr. Helen Haines, Trent University, Canada) near Indian Church, Belize (www.kakabish.org).
+Her research at Ka’Kabish is concerned with the circumstances of the founding, growth of social complexity, and abandonment(s) of Ka’Kabish as related to its place in the social, economic, and political landscapes and entanglements of North-central Belize.
+This includes work on boundary maintenance and social and political emulation, accommodation, and resistance as reflected in ceramics.
+Dr. Sagebiel has also conducted research on Maya ceramics at the sites of La Milpa, Blue Creek, and Gran Cacao, Belize and San Bartolo, Guatemala.

-Dr. Sagebiel has also worked as Office Director and Project Director for Statistical Research, Inc. in Arizona where she was involved in a variety of archaeological research projects throughout the Southwest.
-These included site survey and excavation, ceramic analysis, historical-period artifact analysis, curation standards, and Native American Graves Protection and Repatriation Act (NAGPRA) projects.
+Dr. Sagebiel has also worked as an applied archaeologist in the field of cultural resource management (CRM).
+She was Office Director and Project Director for Statistical Research, Inc., in Arizona where she was involved in a variety of archaeological research projects throughout the American Southwest.
+These included site survey and excavation, ceramic analysis, historical-period artifact analysis, collections curation standards, and Native American Graves Protection and Repatriation Act (NAGPRA) projects.
 Dr. Sagebiel also has a continuing interest in the study of historical-period stoneware pottery in Texas.

 ANTH 414/514 Archaeology of Mesoamerica